openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 The deferred credential response uses the `format` and `credential` parameters as defined in (#credential_response).

 # Security Considerations

-## Providing `proof` as a cryptographic binding material without the key material {#proof-binding}

-Some Issuers have the ability to bind the credential to the Holder without revealing the key material itself.
-For example, this can be done using BBS+ signatues with a blinded link secret, by generating a proof of knowledge of the link secret during presentation.
-This can also be done using secure enclave attestations from the Holder during issuance and presentation.

-In these cases, the Client can provide only `proof` without `kid` or a `sub_jwk` as a cryptographic binding material for a requested credential as defined in (#credential-binding).

 # Implementation Considerations